wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 ## Requirements

 * Access to the account with the **Administrator** role in Wallarm Console for the [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/)
+* Supported OS:

-* Supported OS: Debian 10, 11 and 12.x, Ubuntu LTS 18.04, 20.04, 22.04, CentOS 7, 8 Stream, 9 Stream, Alma/Rocky Linux 9, Oracle Linux 8.x, Redos, SuSe Linux, and other popular Linux variants.
+    * Debian 10, 11 and 12.x
+    * Ubuntu LTS 18.04, 20.04, 22.04
+    * CentOS 7, 8 Stream, 9 Stream
+    * Alma/Rocky Linux 9,
+    * Oracle Linux 8.x
+    * Redos,
+    * SuSe Linux
+    * Other popular Linux distributions

-* Access to `https://meganode.wallarm.com` to download all-in-one Wallarm binary.
+* Access to `https://meganode.wallarm.com` to download all-in-one Wallarm installer.
 Ensure the access is not blocked by a firewall
 * Access to `https://us1.api.wallarm.com` for working with US Wallarm Cloud or to `https://api.wallarm.com` for working with EU Wallarm Cloud.
 If access can be configured only via the proxy server, then use the [instructions][configure-proxy-balancer-instr]
 * Executing all commands as a superuser (e.g. `root`)